 Step 4: Start writing

 Think of your target audience and consider the kind of things they’d enjoy reading.
 Your target audience will almost always be your customers and potential customers.
 Think of subjects related to your product and issues your audience may experience and want to resolve.
-This can help to build trust towards your brand.
+This can help to build trust in your brand.

 A good way to do this is to hold a brainstorming session with your appointed content or marketing team.
 Then record the ideas on your editorial calendar.
-You could also open up the ideas suggestions to other employees within the business.
+You could also open up the ideas and suggestions to other employees within the business.
 Maybe someone in a different department may have a great idea for a blog topic, customer service teams are usually familiar with what customers are seeking.

 Another way to come up with article ideas is to scope the competition to see what they’re doing and create content similar—and better—to theirs.

 Blogging best practice is to plan your posts in advance which means you need a few topics confirmed before you start writing.
-By planning ahead you’ll ensure that your content team doesn’t run out topics and can continue to publish articles regularly.
+By planning ahead you’ll ensure that your content team doesn’t run out of topics and can continue to publish articles regularly.

 Some writing tips to keep in mind:

-- Have an attention grabbing (but not clickbait) headline
+- Have an attention-grabbing (but not clickbait) headline

 - Create constructive and valuable content

-Step 5: Keep up momentum
+Step 5: Keep up the momentum

 While a very satisfying feeling, hitting the publish button on your article doesn’t mean the work ends there.
 There are various steps to take after you’ve published your content, such as…